rng-guy/NFSMWBartender/README.md

 &nbsp;

 The "Advanced" feature set **fixes two bugs**:
-* HeavyStrategy 3 spawns no longer have a chance to abort their ramming attempts instantly, and
+* HeavyStrategy 3 spawns will no longer cancel their ramming attempts early to flee, and
 * the engagement count shown above the pursuit board now (accurately) counts chasing cops only.

 &nbsp;